Damour: History

+19th to 21st centuries

-In the 19th century, Damour was the a flourishing center of the Chouf region.
+In the 19th century, Damour was a flourishing center of the Chouf region.
 Its plain was then planted with mulberry and had twelve large manufacturing companies.
 Ten thousand workers and technicians worked in the natural silk industry.
 The city has a real fascination for the Lebanese worker and attracts the largest majority of the natives in the Sahel region.

 During the last centuries, Damour was located on the central axis of fighting and successive wars.